edrob999/Lock-Unlock-Sheet/README.md

 * **WebApp:** The WebApp runs with the Spreadsheet owner's permission (it has full rights to change any content in the sheet, or unlock cells for editing).
 When user clicks an "Edit" button in the locked Spreadsheet, the WebApp goes to work, and becuase it is running with the owner's permission, it can either update a cell's text (for forms) or unlock a cell for editing (for free editing).

 > [!IMPORTANT]
-> If you are the owner of the sheet, you **always** have edit rights to every cell, so you won't experience the locking/unlocking
+> If you are the owner of the sheet, you **always** have edit rights to every cell, so you won't have the full lock/unlock experience
 > <BR> To see it working, you'll need to use a Google account that has edit rights, but is **not the owner** of the Spreadsheet
 >